Private Rental Assistance Policy

-If a Private Rental Subsidy client does not inform FACS about changes to their household or household income, the household may be provided with an incorrect subsidy amount.
-In some cases, this may result in the client owing money to FACS or their subsidy being ended.
+If a Private Rental Subsidy assistance client does not inform their social housing provider about changes to their household or household income, the household may be provided with an incorrect subsidy amount.
+In some cases, this may result in the client owing money to their social housing provider or their subsidy being ended.

-A client should also advise FACS if they are considering moving to another property as this may affect the approval of their subsidy or the amount of their rent subsidy.
+A client should also consult with their social housing provider if they are considering moving to another property as this may affect the approval of their subsidy or the amount of their rent subsidy.

 Paying a Private Rental Subsidy

-FACS will pay a Private Rental Subsidy assistance from:
+A Private Rental Subsidy assistance will be paid from:

 - The date on which the client’s application was approved, or

-- The date the lease begins, whichever is the later.
+- The date the lease begins, whichever is the latter.

-FACS pays the subsidy directly to the landlord/agent, with payment being generally one month in advance.
+The subsidy will be paid directly to the landlord/agent, with payment being generally 4 weeks in advance.

-FACS will end Private Rental Subsidy assistance when a client:
+The Private Rental Subsidy assistance will be ended when a client:

 - approved for Private Rental Subsidy-Disability before 12 June 2012 rejects two reasonable offers of social housing; or